jgeumlek/MoltenGamepad/README.md

 ## Additional Documentation

 See this README, the various files in the `documentation` folder, the output of `./moltengamepad --help`, and the output of the `help` command while running MoltenGamepad.

+Documentation for the plugins is located in their source directory. (e.g. `source/plugins/wiimote/`).